Hoangnam25012004/meow-vs-zombie/README.md

 </div>

 <div style="text-align:justify">
 This is our game project in our Object-Oriented Programming course in semester 1 (2023 - 2024).
-Plants vs Zombies is an individual game that does not require players have excellent skills or advanced technology.
+Meows vs Zombies is an individual game that does not require players have excellent skills or advanced technology.
 It's a straightforward game that may be enjoyed by people of all ages.
 As a result of all of these factors, we developed a program that is user-friendly and assists users in having the greatest possible experiences.
 So, what are we waiting for?
 Let the story begin!
 </div>

 ### Team Members :couplekiss_man_man: